 In the early 1920s, Marjorie Merriweather Post wanted to build a home in Palm Beach.
 This wasn't because she needed a place to stay—she already had a mansion in the area, called Hogarcito—but because she felt a larger abode would better suit her entertaining needs.

-Palm Beach still had plenty of undeveloped land in the 1920s, and Post spent time crawling through jungle undergrowth in order to find the perfect spot on which to build.
-She ended up selecting 17 acres between the Atlantic Ocean and Lake Worth, a setting that inspired the name Mar-a-Lago, Spanish for "sea to lake.
+Palm Beach still had plenty of undeveloped land in the 1920s, and Post ended up selecting 17 acres between the Atlantic Ocean and Lake Worth, a setting that inspired the name Mar-a-Lago, Spanish for "sea to lake."

 Opulence and splendor

-Fortunately, Post loved her new home: Antique Spanish tiles and stones from Genoa, Italy, had been used in Mar-a-Lago's construction.
+Fortunately, Post loved her new home.
+Antique Spanish tiles and stones from Genoa, Italy, had been used in its construction.
 A 75-foot tower offered stunning views.
-Inside were gold bathroom fixtures, which Post felt were "easier to clean," and a dining room that was a copy of part of Rome's Chigi Palace.
+Bathrooms featured gold fixtures (which Post felt were "easier to clean") and a dining room that mimicked part of Rome's Palazzo Chigi.

-The house didn't meet with approval from all: some found it too garish, and architect Wyeth would downplay his involvement.
+The house didn't garner universal approval: Some declared it too garish, and architect Wyeth would ultimately downplay his involvement.
 But Post was not only pleased with Mar-a-Lago, she enjoyed the reactions it got.
-She occasionally opted to remain hidden on an upper balcony when new visitors entered the living room—which had a gold ceiling modeled on the Accademia's "Thousand Wing Ceiling" in Venice and silk tapestries from a Venetian palace—in order to witness their amazement as they took in her home for the very first time.
+She occasionally opted to remain hidden on an upper balcony when new visitors entered the living room—which had a gold ceiling modeled on the Accademia's "Thousand Wing Ceiling" in Venice and silk tapestries from a Venetian palace.
+She wanted to witness their amazement as they took in her home for the very first time.

 In 1929, Post brought Ringling Bros. and Barnum & Bailey Circus to Mar-a-Lago to put on a show that featured clowns, trapeze artists and the world's smallest mule.
-After privately entertaining some of the most fortunate in society, Post had the circus perform to raise funds for charity, and invited some underprivileged children to experience the fun for themselves.
+After privately entertaining some of society's most fortunate, Post had the circus perform to raise funds for charity, and invited some underprivileged children to experience the fun for themselves.
 On another occasion, she arranged for the cast of a Broadway show to dazzle her guests.

 However, Post also made time for less exotic entertainments.
-As she grew older, she embraced square dancing; she later added a wing to host square dances (and movie screenings) at Mar-a-Lago.
+As she grew older, she embraced square dancing; she later added a wing at Mar-a-Lago to host square dances and movie screenings.

 Given her fortune and prominence, Post wanted to protect her family, a concern that was heightened following the tragic 1932 kidnapping and murder of aviator Charles Lindbergh's young son.
 At Mar-a-Lago, Post required a high level of security for her youngest daughter, Nedenia Hutton (who grew up to be actress Dina Merrill).

-Post had iron bars placed on the windows in Nedenia's suite, and later hired Pinkerton detectives to protect her offspring.
-Though the measures could be stifling, at least Nedenia's corner of Mar-a-Lago was a dream to spend time in: the decor had been inspired by fairy tales, and even the protective bars incorporated a nursery-rhyme motif.
+Post had iron bars placed on the windows in Nedenia's suite, and later hired Pinkerton detectives to protect her.
+Despite the sometimes stifling measures, Nedenia's corner of Mar-a-Lago was a dreamy environment for a child.
+Its fanciful decor was inspired by fairy tales, with even the protective bars incorporating a nursery-rhyme motif.